Octopush18/Chatbot/README.md

 # Define the content of the README.md file
 readme_content = """
-# Build a Chatbot for your Data
+Build a Chatbot for your Data

-# Setting Up and Understanding the User Interface

-# Understanding The Worker: Document Processing and Conversation Management Worker Part 1

-# Understanding The Worker: Document Processing and Conversation Management Worker Part 2

-# Understanding The Server
+Setting Up and Understanding the User Interface Understanding The Worker: Document Processing and Conversation Management Worker Understanding The Server

-# Running the Application
+Running the Application

-## Conclusion

 **Build a Chatbot for your Data**